Liang-guo-du/DualSPHysics_wiki/SPH-formulation.md

 </p>

-This represents the original delta-SPH formulation by [Molteni and Colagrossi, 2009], with the free parameter δΦ that needs to be attributed a suitable value.
+This represents the original delta-SPH formulation by [Molteni and Colagrossi, 2009], with a free parameter that needs to be attributed a suitable value.
 This modification can be explained as the addition of the Laplacian of the density field to the continuity equation.
 [Antuono et al., 2012] has presented a careful analysis of the influence of this term in the system, by decomposing the Laplacian operator, observing the converge of